 Serve them immediately or keep them in a warm oven until they all are finished.

 There it is!
 Cheesy, gooey deliciousness!
 Y’all enjoy!

 Ham, Egg, and Cheese Biscuit Wafflewiches

-- 1 (16.3-ounce) package Pillsbury Grands!
-Flaky Layers Refrigerated Biscuits
+- 1 (16.3-ounce) can Pillsbury Grands!
+Flaky Layers refrigerated biscuits

 - 8 slices cheddar cheese

 - Preheat a waffle iron to medium heat and lightly spray it with nonstick cooking spray.

 - Open the biscuits and separate each biscuit into two pieces using the existing layers in the biscuit.
 Stretch the layers thin – to about 5 or 6-inches in diameter.
 Top one half of the biscuit with a piece of cheese, a slice of ham, and a generous heaping tablespoon of scrambled eggs.
 Top with the other half of the biscuit and pinch to seal the edges closed.
 Place in the waffle iron and close, pressing firmly.
 Cook 4 to 5 minutes, or until the biscuit is golden brown and cooked through.
 Store the prepared wafflewiches in a warm oven until the others are finished.
 Serve warm.